Preparation for his Birth

 1. Recognize the Context:

 After Mary encountered the angel Gabriel (1:26-38), she went to meet Elizabeth (1:39-45).
 Upon their initial greeting, John leaped for joy inside Elizabeth’s womb.
 Then Elizabeth, empowered by the Holy Spirit, pronounced a blessing over Mary.
-She responded with a song of praise, which has traditionally been referred to as the “Magnificat” from the first word in the Latin translation of the Greek New Testament called the Vulgate.
+She responded with a song of praise, which has traditionally been referred to as the “Magnificat.”
+This title comes from the first word in the Latin translation of the Bible called the Vulgate (pronounced vuhl-geyt), done by Jerome in the 4th century A.D.

 2. Read the Scripture: Luke 1:46-55